Trump administration imposes sanctions on two more ICC judges

 Follow topic:

-WASHINGTON/THE HAGUE, Dec 18 - President Donald Trump's administration on Thursday imposed sanctions on two more judges from the International Criminal Court over their involvement in the court's case against Israel, ratcheting up Washington's pressure campaign against the war tribunal.
+WASHINGTON/THE HAGUE - President Donald Trump’s administration on Dec 18 imposed sanctions on two more judges from the International Criminal Court (ICC) over their involvement in the court’s case against Israel, ratcheting up Washington’s pressure campaign against the war tribunal.

 The Trump administration has already imposed sanctions on nine ICC judges and prosecutors and threatened to designate the court in its entirety - a move that would be detrimental to its operations - if the ICC did not drop its charges against the Israeli leaders.

+change its founding statuteto ensure that it would not pursue a prosecution of Mr Trump and his top officials, a Trump administration official told Reuters last week.

-"The ICC has continued to engage in politicized actions targeting Israel, which set a dangerous precedent for all nations.
-We will not tolerate ICC abuses of power that violate the sovereignty of the United States and Israel and wrongly subject U.S. and Israeli persons to the ICC’s jurisdiction," U.S. Secretary of State Marco Rubio said in a statement.
+“The ICC has continued to engage in politicised actions targeting Israel, which set a dangerous precedent for all nations.
+We will not tolerate ICC abuses of power that violate the sovereignty of the United States and Israel and wrongly subject US and Israeli persons to the ICC’s jurisdiction,” US Secretary of State Marco Rubio said in a statement.

-Rubio said the United States was designating ICC judge Gocha Lordkipanidze from Georgia and Erdenebalsuren Damdin from Mongolia and said they had "directly engaged in efforts by the ICC to investigate, arrest, detain, or prosecute Israeli nationals, without Israel's consent."
+Mr Rubio said the US was designating ICC judge Gocha Lordkipanidze from Georgia and Erdenebalsuren Damdin from Mongolia and said they had “directly engaged in efforts by the ICC to investigate, arrest, detain, or prosecute Israeli nationals, without Israel’s consent.”

 The measures mean the judges cannot travel to the United States or hold any assets there but they also make it virtually impossible for them to hold credit cards, making everyday financial transactions and online purchases difficult.

-Rubio referred to the magistrates' involvement in voting to reject one of several Israeli legal challenges against the ICC probe into its conduct of the Gaza war earlier this week.
+Mr Rubio referred to the magistrates’ involvement in voting to reject one of several Israeli legal challenges against the ICC probe into its conduct of the Gaza war

+the ICC probe into its conduct of the Gaza warearlier this week.

 The judges named were part of a panel that refused to overturn a lower court decision that the prosecution’s investigation into alleged crimes under its jurisdiction could include events following the attack on Israel by militant Palestinian group Hamas on October 7, 2023.